 Yellowstone’s Winter Season

 Yellowstone National Park roads open to the public on December 15 for motorized oversnow travel.
-Old Faithful Snow Lodge, as well as the Terrace Grill and the Bear Den Ski Shop in Mammoth Hot Springs, open December 16.
-(Mammoth Hot Springs Hotel is closed this winter for renovations.)
+Mammoth Hot Springs Hotel and Cabins and the hotel’s Bear Den Ski Shop open December 15.
+Old Faithful Snow Lodge, as well as the Terrace Grill and the hotel’s Bear Den Ski Shop open December 16.

 Yellowstone Forever, along with our partners at Yellowstone National Park Lodges, offer an amazing array of services to accommodate skiers, from Lodging & Learning vacation packages to private tours.